Hevagog/adm-stack-inference/docs/report/src/02-data.md

 #  The Data

-The analysis is based on a dataset comprising **100,000 questions** extracted from the StackExchange platform (StackOverflow).
-The aim was to get to know the data characteristics and see what challenges may arise during modeling and what in particular can be predicted from the textual content embeddings.
+The analysis is based on a dataset comprising of **100,000 questions** extracted from the StackExchange platform (StackOverflow) using StackExchange API.
+The aim was to get to know the data characteristics and see what challenges may arise during modeling as well as what in particular can be predicted from the textual content.

 ## Data Characteristics and Preprocessing